ThomasOtt314/ee-tools/README.md

 The QA/QC script will add the following fields to the daily Landsat CSV file:
 FMASK_PCT - Percentage of available pixels that are cloudy (FMASK_COUNT / FMASK_TOTAL)
-QA - QA/QC value (higher values are more likely to be cloudy or bad data) OUTLIER_SCORE - Experimental - Value is relative to distribution of data
+QA - QA/QC value (higher values are more likely to be cloudy or bad data) OUTLIER_SCORE - Experimental - Values will be relative to distribution of data

 To compute QA/QC values, execute the following:
 ```